j0zzz/JoeQuake/README.md

 can therefore speed up connecting to a server significantly.
 As there will barely be any usecase for the domain names, it is "0" by default.
 Set to "1" to restore the original Quake behaviour with the lookups enabled.

+### `sv_altnoclip`

+Switches on alternative noclip movement where the player always moves towards the direction he's looking at.
+1 by default.

 ## New commands